amulya40/book_application-React-/README.md

 > First we need to Add node_module to folder because
     in my system Node module installed with NPX.

+> Install all the dependencies used in project.

 > After that open Terminal on this folder's path.